 Can you manage devices at multiple worksites from one central location?

-Customers can deploy our Virtual Appliance at each of your remote locations for imaging/PXE purposes.
+Customers can deploy our Virtual Appliance at each of their remote locations for imaging/PXE purposes.
 Turn the NoTouch Center process off on each of those VAs.
 This allows you to have multiple virtual appliances in multiple locations, and one master Virtual Appliance running the NoTouch Center process.
 Configuring it as an image pool will distribute the OS image that you upload on your master VA.
 This upload that you do on your master VA gets updated or synced with each VA that you have at your remote locations.
 So you only have to manage one VA while all the others are replicated and synced.

 What install options exist for NoTouch OS?

 You can access NoTouch on a USB Drive and/or CD-ROM, Run NoTouch in Live Boot Mode for BYOD deployments or install permanently.
 We also have two enterprise rollout methods available for installing onto thousands of endpoints or even tens of thousands of endpoints: PXE boot server and MSI Installer.
 Stratodesk’s Virtual Appliance includes a PXE boot server preinstalled which makes it easy to install to thousands of devices in minutes.
 It can also act as a network boot server and always have the ability to boot from network.
 The MSI package is great if you have a large collection of Windows powered devices and you want to convert those devices to NoTouch Desktop.
 You can use the MSI package to get our image onto all of your devices, automatically deleting Windows, reformatting the hard drive, and installing NoTouch onto those endpoints.
-With NoTouch, you can also use the auto discovery/configuration methods to automatically assign endpoints to preconfigured groups
+With NoTouch, you can also use the auto discovery/configuration methods to automatically assign endpoints to preconfigured groups.

 To do this, we recommend using the hostname of TCMGR for your Virtual Appliance.
 Every NoTouch OS device is configured to look for the host name TCMGR on the network when it boots up for the first time.
 This can be configured as a DNS alias on the DNS server, so it doesn’t actually need to be the hostname of your Virtual Appliance.
 Doing this enables automatic discovery –every time your endpoint is booted for the first time it will be discovered by the Virtual Appliance, it will look for the TCMGR host name.
 Once it is discovered, you can do a group level auto assignment that can be done as well.
 There are a lot of parameters you can use for auto assignment including IP address patterns.
 As soon as a device comes up, it is going to search and find the TCMGR host name, and because it matches the IP address pattern, it will be put into the MyClients group, and all of your configurations will be sent down to the client device.
 This way the whole discovery and configuration process becomes automated when you have TCMGR set up and auto configuration on the group level set up.
 With automation, customers who are rolling out a thousand or thousands of devices at once can get up and running much more quickly.